Sandbags available in city of Picayune - Picayune Item

 If you are elderly or handicapped and need assistance with sandbags you may call 601-799-0602.
 After hours call Central Station 601-798-6513 or Dispatch 601-749-5485.

-Friendship Park will be making necessary storm preparations and will be Closing and closing gates Saturday at 6 p.m. “
+Friendship Park will be making necessary storm preparations and will be closing.
+Gates to the park will close Saturday at 6 p.m. “